Famous Black Visual Artists Who Shaped Art History

 A large part of the work I create is contemporary black art — hand-drawn pen and ink portraits of Black kings, queens, families, and African masks.
 No AI, no shortcuts, just ink and intention.
 I’m drawn to the same subjects that have animated Black art for generations: dignity, ancestry, cultural pride, and the beauty of faces that look like mine and like the people I love.

 The Afrocentric Art Print Mirage No. 1 Black Wall Art is a good example of how I approach that work — intricate linework building up a portrait that feels both rooted in African visual tradition and entirely contemporary.
 The 7 Wise Kings Afrocentric T-Shirt takes that same reverence for Black royalty and puts it into wearable form, because I believe art shouldn’t only live behind glass.
-And the African Mask Art T-Shirt draws directly on the rich visual language of African masking traditions, rendered in bold black and orange ink that commands attention.
+And the African Mask Art T-Shirt draws directly on the rich visual language of African masking traditions, rendered in bold black and orange ink that commands attention from across a room.

 African Mask Art T-Shirt - Black & Orange Afrocentric Tee